dotnet/arcade/Documentation/CorePackages/Signing.md

 #### 9. Certificate Subjects

 The authenticode certificates in use by .NET's core binaries have specific subjects that have meaning to various tools.
 These subjects are **not** expected to change.
 However, if they do, or if we introduce a new certificate for signing a specific .NET binary (e.g. a new DAC), .NET tactics and the Defender team should be contacted with this information.
+We want to ensure that the certificates are explicitly trusted by Defender.

 Examples of subjects that should be treated with special care: